OMAC: A Holistic Optimization Framework for LLM-Based Multi-Agent Collaboration: Methodology

 \item \textbf{Optimizing agent communication flows (Str-3).} This dimension addresses the optimization of communication flows among agents.
-Specifically, the goal is to optimize the instruction prompt of an LLM-based controller to determine whether the output from one agent should serve as input context for another agent during collaboration.
-The controller, guided by the optimized prompt, makes these communication routing decisions based on the given task context and the involved agents' functionalities.
+Specifically, the goal is to optimize an LLM-based controller to determine whether the output from one agent should serve as input context for another agent during collaboration.
+The controller, guided by the optimization process, makes these communication routing decisions based on the given task context and the involved agents' functionalities.

 \end{itemize}